-(a) Bait big game mammals for the purpose of hunting; or knowingly hunt big game mammals that were baited by another person
+- Bait big game mammals for the purpose of hunting; or knowingly hunt big game mammals that were baited by another person

 A baiting permit is required for any bait site.

-- No bait may be placed from April 15 through August 31 (dates inclusive).
+No bait may be placed from April 15 through August 31 (dates inclusive).
 Bait may not be placed at any site until the baiting season for

 Baiting is allowed for deer hunting.
 Hunters may hunt for deer while in a tree, on the ground or in a structure and from any height and any distance from the bait pile.
 Hunters should check with the landowner or administrative agency before placing bait on their hunting area as baiting is not allowed on properties such as national wildlife refuges (or in the Delaware Water Gap National Recreation Area). (pg 32)